RubberDuckCollector/OCR-programming-challenges/README.md

 This was pretty easy.
 I wrote repetitive code but it doesn't really matter for me.
 I did extension 1 but not extension 2 because extension 2 was too hard for me.
 * No Chat-GPT used

+### 9 - Happy Numbers

+I figured out how to determine a happy number very quickly, and then got stuck trying to use a for loop to test many numbers to see if they're a happy number or not.
+That took me a very long time and I just couldn't get it.
+All of my attempts were long winded and never going to work

+• Chat-GPT used for this part of the code

 ### 39 - Sing along
 This is very easy in python if you know the reversed for loop.
 * No Chat-GPT used, I solved this before it released